cisco/mindmeld/source/userguide/custom_action.rst

 property ``app.custom_action_config``.

-A Simple Custom Action Server
+A Sample Custom Action Server
 -----------------------------

 To understand the behavior of Custom Actions, let's take a look at example of a Custom Action Server.
 We have added a sample server for Python 3.6+ in the github directory under `examples/custom_action/example_server`.
 This server is adapted from the sample server that is auto-generated from our OpenAPI protocol using the `Swagger Online Editor <https://editor.swagger.io/>`_.

-To install the optional dependency for the sample server, you can run the following command in the terminal:
+To setup the sample server, you can run the following command in the terminal:

 .. code-block:: console

     pip install mindmeld[examples]

-    # to view the MindMeld API in the local browser:
+    # optionally, to view the MindMeld API in the local browser:
     pip install "connexion[swagger-ui]"

+    git clone git@github.com:cisco/mindmeld.git

+    cd mindmeld/examples/custom_action/example_server

     # to run the server
     python -m swagger_server